Fair Policy Targeting: Counterfactual UnFairness

 Envy refers to the concept that ``an allocation is equitable if and only if no agent prefers another agent’s bundle to his own'' \citep{varian1976two}.
 We say that the agent with attribute $s_2$ \textit{envies} the agent with attribute $s_1$, if her welfare (on the right-hand side of Equation \ref{eqn:welf}) exceeds the welfare she would have received had her covariate and policy been assigned the opposite attribute (left-hand side of Equation \ref{eqn:welf}), namely

 We then measure the unfairness towards an individual with attribute $s_2$ as

-Equation \eqref{eqn:ll} makes a connection to previous notions of \textit{counterfactual fairness} \citep{ kilbertus2017avoiding}, while, differently from previous references, (i) we provide formal justification to fairness using an envy-freeness argument; (ii) we construct the definition of fairness based on \textit{distributional} impact of the treatment allocation rule on the welfare.
-It is complementary to \cite{kusner2019making}, who compare the effect of the same policy over individuals with the opposite sensitive attribute, lacking an envy-based justification.
-Also, observe that the notion is different from what we would obtain if we were to define fairness based on incentive-compatibility arguments \citep{narita2021incorporating}, which instead is directly allowed by our procedure without necessitating Assumption \ref{ass:unconfounded2}.
+Whenever we aim not to discriminate in either direction, we take the sum of the effects $\mathcal{A}(s_1,s_2; \pi)$ and $\mathcal{A}(s_2,s_1; \pi)$.\footnote{Such an approach builds on the notion of ``social envy'' discussed in \cite{feldman1974fairness}.} Equation \eqref{eqn:ll} connects to previous notions of \textit{counterfactual fairness} \citep{ kilbertus2017avoiding}, while, differently from previous references, (i) we provide formal justification to fairness using an envy-freeness argument; (ii) we construct the definition of fairness based on \textit{distributional} impact of the treatment allocation rule on the welfare.
+It is complementary to \cite{kusner2019making}, who compare the policy effects over individuals with the opposite sensitive attribute, lacking an envy-based justification.
+On the other hand, a shortcoming of the above notion are that, similarly to the above references, it does not capture notions of incentive-compatibility differently from Definitions \ref{defn:ic}, discussed in the previous section.
+A second shortcoming is that it requires parametric estimation for minimax rate of convergence.
+Namely, in Appendix \ref{sec:counterfactual_app} we show that for a suitable choice of the estimator of $\mathcal{A}(\cdot)$, with probability at least $1 - 2\gamma$

-We can then estimate $\mathcal{A}(\cdot)$ as follows: Whenever we aim not to discriminate in either direction (women with respect to men and vice-versa), we define unfairness by taking the sum of the effects $\mathcal{A}(s_1,s_2; \pi)$ and $\mathcal{A}(s_2,s_1; \pi)$,\footnote{Such an approach builds on the notion of ``social envy'' discussed in \cite{feldman1974fairness}.} and define counterfactual envy-freeness and its empirical counterpart as